Learning Unified Representations from Heterogeneous Data for Robust Heart Rate Modeling: Method

 This produces a sequence of context vectors $\mathbf{c}^{(i)} \in \mathbb{R}^{H}$, each conditioned on all preceding workouts.

 \textbf{3) Attention and Fusion.} Finally, a multi-head attention mechanism identifies the most relevant historical sessions.
-Using the context vector of the most recent historical workout $\mathbf{c}^{(N_u)}$ as the query, and the full sequence $\{\mathbf{c}^{(i)}\}_{i=1}^{N_u}$ as keys and values, the attention output $\mathbf{a}$ is computed:

-The final \textbf{context embedding} $\mathbf{u}_u \in \mathbb{R}^{H_c}$ is produced by fusing the most recent context vector with the attention output via a feed-forward network (FFN):
+The attention output $\mathbf{a}$ is computed using the context vector of the most recent historical workout $\mathbf{c}^{(N_u)}$ as the query, and the full sequence $\{\mathbf{c}^{(i)}\}_{i=1}^{N_u}$ as keys and values, and the final \textbf{context embedding} $\mathbf{u}_u \in \mathbb{R}^{H_c}$ is produced by fusing the most recent context vector with the attention output via a feed-forward network (FFN):